artiomtz/movie-board/README.md

 ### Overview

-A responsive React-based movie website which allows users to view trending movies and TV shows, search for movies, discover similar movies, and see streaming options.
-It showcases details like rating, genres, overview, videos, cast, reviews, links, collections, and more.
-Furthermore, it aggregates telemetry data and displays the numbers of visitors in the last month.
+A responsive MERN stack-based movie website that allows users to view trending movies and TV shows, search for movies, discover similar movies, and see streaming options.
+It showcases details like ratings, genres, overviews, videos, cast, reviews, links, collections, and more.
+Furthermore, it aggregates telemetry data and displays the number of visitors in the last month.

 ## Front-end